 The Unredacted Blog of Dirk B. Sayers, Author

-What a piece of work we are, absorbing random attitudes and values passively, largely without our knowledge or permission.
-They ooze through our filters, claiming squatters rights in our thoughts as experience and confirmation bias conspire to shape us unconsciously.
-To what degree does our place in society and the choices we make reflect our native, authentic selves and how much is learned?
-Are we conscious and present in the decisions we make or are they predetermined by the lessons we learned before we were even aware of the inherent bias underpinning the lessons?
+What a piece of work we are.
+How much of our attitudes and values are the result of passive absorption, all taking place beneath our notice and without our active permission?
+Oozing past our filters, they claim squatter’s rights in our experience, conspiring to shape us unconsciously.
+Are we really present in the decisions we make, or are they predetermined by the lessons we learned before we were even aware of the inherent bias underpinning the “lessons?”

 Growing up in the sixties, I was at the epicenter of the “do your own thing,” or “me,” generation.
 Looking back, it’s hard not to blush at the strident, self-conscious activism of the time.
 At it’s height, we all seemed to have a “cause.”
 So pervasive was this attitude on campus one of my professors observed (tongue-in-cheek):

 “It’s possible the ‘me’ generation is inadvertently legitimizing conformity behind a smoke screen of individuality.’”